rsa17826/vex-plus-plus/readme.md

 - **showLevelLoadingProgressBar**: shows a progress bar for loading levels.
 - **showLevelLoadingBehindProgressBar**: shows the blocks being placed when loading a level. otherwise shows a grey background behind the loading bar instead.
 - **onlyShowLevelsForCurrentVersion**: the load online levels button only shows levels for the current version instead of for all versions.
-- **deleteLastSelectedBlockIfNoBlockIsCurrentlySelected**: if false then to delete a block you must be currently selecting it, if true then pressing delete will allways remove the block that was selected most recently.
+- **deleteLastSelectedBlockIfNoBlockIsCurrentlySelected**: if false then to delete a block you must be currently selecting it, if true then pressing delete will always remove the block that was selected most recently.
 - **mouseLockDistanceWhileRotating**: this is how far away the mouse will be from the center of the selected object while holding the editor_rotate key. higher numbers move the mouse farther away. set to 0 to disable.
 - **boxSelectColor**: the color that the box select will be